silky/glowflake/ARCHITECTURE.md

 - *Database stucture*: Everything is fairly simple; only mildly interesting part is tags are a seperate table instead of, say, a list on the post.
 This means we can fix the list of tags pretty easily, and manage them.
+Tags can represent anything, which is kind of nice (happiness, which company, etc, etc).
 It makes some queries a bit more complicated, but it's fine enough.

 We use the basic/default for the primary keys and such; but in real life it's probably better to use a UUID.